awsdocs/amazon-vpc-user-guide/doc_source/route-table-options.md

 | 172\.31\.0\.0/16 | Local |
 | 10\.0\.0\.0/16 | pcx\-11223344556677889 |

 Your VPC peering connection can also support IPv6 communication between instances in the VPCs, if the VPCs and instances are enabled for IPv6 communication\.
-For more information, see [VPCs and subnets](VPC_Subnets.md)\.
 To enable the routing of IPv6 traffic between VPCs, you must add a route to your route table that points to the VPC peering connection to access all or part of the IPv6 CIDR block of the peer VPC\.

 For example, using the same VPC peering connection \(`pcx-11223344556677889`\) above, assume the VPCs have the following information:
 + VPC A: IPv6 CIDR block is `2001:db8:1234:1a00::/56`